 Mistake #2: Leaving the TV On

 TVs run a close second to fans, and since they make a lot more noise, they should be easier to remember to turn off.
-Far too many people leave multiple TVs on all the time, and truthfully I have no idea why.
+Far too many people leave multiple TVs on all the time, and truthfully, I have no idea why.
 Are they lonely?
 I’ve even seen people who leave them on for their pets while they are away.
-Just turn them off unless you’re watching a show.
-Also, since they also use energy when they’re off, put TVs on a power strip that you can turn off when you’re not watching to save even more energy.
+Just turn the television off unless you’re watching a show.
+Also, since they also use energy even when they’re off, put TVs on a power strip that you can easily switch off to save even more energy.

 Mistake #3: Leaving Lights On

 Along with TVs, we leave on too many lights, both inside and out.
-If you’re not in a room, you don’t need lights, so turn them off.
-If you don’t have timers, photocells, or motion sensors controlling outside lights, hire a local electrician to install some, and make sure they are programmed so they work properly.
+If you’re leaving a room, you won’t need lights, so turn them off.
+If you don’t have timers, photocells, or motion sensors controlling outdoor lights, hire a local electrician to install some and program them so they work properly.
 No sense having a timer that doesn’t turn a light off during the day.

 Mistake #4: Leaving Bathroom and HVAC Fans Running

-The last bits of low hanging fruit are bathroom vent and HVAC fans.
+The last bits of low-hanging fruit are bathroom vent and HVAC fans.
 It’s a good idea to use your bath fan after a shower, but it’s important to turn it off after about 25 or 30 minutes – don’t leave it on all day.
 And in most cases, it doesn’t make sense to run your HVAC fan full time.
-It uses a lot of energy, and unless your house and ducts are really well sealed, it brings unwanted hot or cold outside air into your home.
-Go to your thermostat, look at the “fan” setting, and make sure it is set to “auto” instead of “on”.
+It uses a lot of energy, and unless your house and ducts are really well sealed, it brings unwanted hot or cold outside air into your home, too.
+Go to your thermostat and make sure the “fan” setting is set to “auto” instead of “on.”

 Mistake #5: Installing Electric Water Heaters Far from Bathrooms

-Many big homes have electric water heaters far away from bedrooms, and builders usually solve this by installing pumps to circulate the hot water full time around the house.
-This is very convenient for people who like hot water right away, and it does save water since you don’t have to run cold water down the drain waiting for hot water to arrive.
-But it does waste a lot of energy making hot water that is never used and, it acts like a radiator, heating up your house, something you really don’t want in hot weather.
-If you can’t move your water heater close to your bathrooms, try swapping out the pump for a demand or timer operated model, and, if you can, insulate your hot water lines.
+Many big homes have electric water heaters located far away from the bathrooms, and builders usually resolve this by installing pumps to circulate the hot water full time around the house.
+This system is very convenient for people who like hot water right away, and it does save resources since you don’t have to run cold water down the drain waiting for the hot stuff to arrive.
+On the other hand, it wastes a lot of energy making hot water that is never used and it acts like a radiator, heating up your house -- something you really don’t want in hot weather.
+If you can’t move your water heater close to your bathrooms, try swapping the pump for a demand- or timer-operated model, and if possible, insulate your hot water lines.

 Mistake #6: Opening Windows When the HVAC System is Running

-You don’t always need a programmable thermostat, as long as you turn your manual thermostat up and down so you aren’t heating or cooling your house too much when you’re not there.
+You don’t need a programmable thermostat as long as you remember to turn your manual thermostat up and down so you aren’t heating or cooling your house too much when you’re not there.
 Programmable thermostats, if they are set properly, can do this for you, saving energy in the process.
-But all this effort to save energy will be for naught if you open your windows for “fresh air” when the HVAC is running.
-Don’t do it, it’s just stupid.
-If the weather’s nice, turn it off and open things up.
-If it’s too cold or too hot, close the house up tight and turn things back on.
+But all this effort to save energy will be for naught if you open your windows for “fresh air” while the HVAC is running.
+Don’t do it!
+If the weather’s nice, turn off your HVAC and open things up.
+If it gets too cold or too hot, close the house up tight and turn the system back on.